xmos/sw_usb_audio/README.rst

     - app_usb_aud_l1
     - app_usb_aud_su1
     - app_usb_aud_skc_su1
-- Documentation still do be updated
+- Documentation still to be updated
 - Build warnings may be present
 - iOS support does not build